DNG files – Rawview utility – Generalized Read Raw – Creating Synthetic raw images

 - software noise reduction, typically in the absence of contrasty features.

-All these steps can affect Imatest results.
+All these steps can affect Imatest measurements.
 To minimize their effects (to convert RAW files without sharpening, noise reduction, and tonal response curves) Imatest uses the following techniques:

 - For commercial RAW files, which are proprietary to camera manufacturers (e.g., CR2 for Canon and NEF for Nikon) and contain proprietary metadata that may be packed (m pixels into n bits), Imatest uses dcraw, a freely available program for converting commercial RAW images to useful file formats with minimal processing.
-Dcraw can apply simple gamma curves (with no additional tonal response curve).
+Dcraw can optionally apply a simple gamma curve (with no additional tonal response curve) and white balancing (based on the camera setting), but it never sharpens or applies noise reduction.

 To use RAW files in Imatest, either